 - Don Julio

-During the ongoing Covid-19 crisis, Diageo has pledged 8 million bottles of hand sanitiser for frontline workers.
+During the 2020 Covid-19 crisis, Diageo pledged 8 million bottles of hand sanitiser for frontline workers.
 They also announced a €1.5 million package to help struggling communities in Ireland during this time.

 In 2018, Diageo announced a £150 million investment in Scotch whisky tourism over three years, promising to open up exclusive Johnnie Walker Experiences, such as the one in Edinburgh.
-These visitor’s centres aim to bring in more money from Scotch whisky tourism and boost sales of the Johnnie Walker blends.
+These visitor’s centres are now fully open and aim to bring in more money from Scotch whisky tourism and boost sales of the Johnnie Walker blends.
 The city of Edinburgh will benefit, also, and hotels and B&Bs saw their bookings soar as the centre was unveiled in February 2020.

-In 2018 Diageo announced plans to revive cult distillery Brora.
-Diageo are working to restore Brora’s original buildings, and the old stills that were used in the distillery have been sent away for restoration.
+In 2018 Diageo announced plans to revive cult distillery Brora, which was completed in 2021.
+Diageo restored Brora’s original buildings, and the old stills that were used in the distillery have been sent away for restoration.
 By using the original stills, Diageo hopes to recreate the whisky-making process that made Brora a cult favourite.

-In 2020 it was announced that Diageo had been given the go-ahead to start restoration work on Port Ellen distillery on the island of Islay.
-They also hope to restore Port Ellen’s old buildings to their former glory, with work scheduled to complete in 2021.
+In 2020 it was announced that Diageo had also been given the go-ahead to start restoration work on Port Ellen distillery on the island of Islay.
+They also hope to restore Port Ellen’s old buildings to their former glory, with the delayed work now scheduled to complete in 2023.

 Diageo owns and manages some of the biggest brands in the world, and they show no signs of stopping in their mission to stay that way.
 From Johnnie Walker to Smirnoff, it is no doubt that Diageo knows how to make a brand a household name.